score-json/nlohmann_json/TSF/docs/third_party_tools_assessment.md

 - **Potential Misbehaviours**: lcov can misinterpret or partially ignore `gcov` data, so that some lines are shown as covered or uncovered incorrectly and generate incomplete or inconsistent HTML reports.
 - **Severity**: Low - lcov only reads coverage data and creates reports; it does not affect any code or the functionality of the lirary.
 - **Detectability**: High - Inconsistencies can be detected by comparing lcov's HTML output with the coverage data uploaded to Coveralls.
-- **Mitigation**: Mitigation through cross-validation with Coveralls and manual inspection of coverage data.
+- **Mitigation**: lcov is used within S-CORE, where tool qualification evidence is maintained.

 ### libFuzzer
 - **Role**: libFuzzer is LLVM's fuzzing engine that runs inside the test binary and uses code-coverage feedback to generate new inputs.
 In nlohmann/json it is used as the fuzzing backend for the fuzz harnesses under `tests/src/` (e.g. `fuzzer-parse_json.cpp`), each implementing `LLVMFuzzerTestOneInput` and calling APIs such as `json::parse` and the `from_*` functions for CBOR, MessagePack, UBJSON, and BJData.
 The same libFuzzer-based targets are also built and run by Google OSS-Fuzz, which executes them continuously with sanitizers to find crashes and undefined behaviour.